Risk Factors Dashboard

 To the extent that we perform services pursuant to fixed-price or incentive-based contracts, our cost of services may exceed our revenue on the contract.

 Some of our revenue is derived from fixed-price contracts.
+Our costs of services may exceed the revenue from these contracts if we do not accurately estimate the time and complexity of an engagement.
 Our costs of services may exceed the revenue of these contracts if we do not accurately estimate the time and complexity of an engagement.
 Further, we are seeking contracts by which our compensation is based on specified performance objectives, such as the realization of cost savings, quality improvements or other performance objectives.
 Our failure to achieve these objectives would reduce our revenue and could impair our ability to operate profitably.

 Our profit margin is largely a function of the rates we are able to charge and collect for our services and the utilization rate of our consultants.
 Accordingly, if we are not able to maintain our pricing for our services or an appropriate utilization rate for our consultants without corresponding cost reductions, our profit margin and profitability will suffer.
 The rates we are able to charge for our services are affected by a number of factors, including: